EFWob/RetroRadio/README.md

 ## Second example: tuning
-If everything is up and running, we can also change the input to have a totally different meaning: not to change the volume, but to change the preset.
+If everything is up and running, we can also change the Input to have a totally different meaning: not to change the volume, but to change the preset.
-That is normally achieved by a variable capacitor, but since a variable resistor is already at hand and only two input modifications are required (change from analog pin to touch pin and use a different mapping), we can use the input with the variable resistor as simulation.
+That is normally achieved by a variable capacitor, but since a variable resistor is already at hand and only two Input modifications are required (change from analog pin to touch pin and use a different mapping), we can use the Input with the variable resistor as simulation.

-First, stop the volume input using the command _in.vol=stop_
+First, stop the volume Input using the command _in.vol=stop_

-Then, change the "onchange" event of the input: _in.vol=onchange={preset=?}_ Next, simplify the mapping to: _in.vol=map=(0..4095=0..2)_ to just tune between presets 0 and 2.
+Then, change the "onchange" event of the Input: _in.vol=onchange={preset=?}_ Next, simplify the mapping to: _in.vol=map=(0..4095=0..2)_ to just tune between presets 0 and 2.
-Then, set delta to 1 and re-start the cyclic polling of the (and the debug show) input with the new mapping and event: _in.vol=start, delta=1, show=1_
+Then, set delta to 1 and re-start the cyclic polling of the (and the debug show) Input with the new mapping and event: _in.vol=start, delta=1, show=1_
 Verify the settings with _in.vol=info_, output on Serial should be this:

 ```